tsimeunovic/OffscreenPlaceholder/README.md

 - **topOffset** size in px above window where content should appear/disappear.
 Default is 100
 - **bottomOffset** size in px below window where content should appear/disappear.
 Default is 200
 - **minimumItemsThreshold** specify how much elements must be registered to activate feature.
 Default is 10
-- **measureElementTimeoutMs** specify how long timeout is set (in ms) between adding element to DOM and measuring its dimensions.
-Some more complicated elements might require more time to properly render.
-Default is 1
-- **scrollEndRenderTimeoutMs** specify time in ms between scroll end and recalculation with rendering starts.
-Default is 0, which means immediately
-- **usePerItemPlaceholder** specify if single large placeholder should be used or multiple per-item placeholders are created.
-Default is false
-- **placeholderContentTemplate** specify content for every created placeholder.
-Default is null, that creates empty placeholder